Tile Calculator guide

 The formula in plain language

-In plain language: The calculator converts tile length and width from square inches to square feet, adds waste to project area, then rounds up the tile count.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses tile area = tile length inches x tile width inches / 144, adjusted area = project square feet x (1 + waste percent / 100), and tiles needed = ceiling(adjusted area / tile area).
+The examples on the page are there so you can compare your inputs with a tile-count example before copying the answer.

 How to read the answer

-• Each tile area shows the square-foot coverage of one tile.
+• Each tile area shows the square-foot coverage of one tile before grout joints.

-• Area with waste shows the adjusted project area.
+• Area with waste shows the adjusted project area before the tile count is rounded.

 Common mistakes to avoid